andreribas/andreribas.github.io/acerca.md

 ---
 layout: page
-title: About
+title: Acerca
-permalink: /about/
+permalink: /acerca/
 ref: about
-lang: en
+lang: es
 ---

 I'm just a Popcorn Master Chef Wannabe trying to code in this vast sea of web development technologies.